 As we’ve discussed before, an anti-inflammatory diet includes lots of omega 3 fatty acids, which can be found in any of the following foods:

-Your healthcare practitioner may suggest an omega 3 supplement if he/she feels that you aren’t getting enough through your diet, but we love to top salads, smoothies, and many other dishes with a sprinkling of chia and hemp seeds at every meal.
+Your healthcare practitioner may suggest an omega 3 supplement if he/she feels that you aren’t getting enough through your diet, but we love to top fruits, salads, smoothies, and many other dishes with a sprinkling of nuts and seeds daily at every meal.

 Other foods that are known for their anti-inflammatory properties are those that contain antioxidants (like vitamins A, C, and E, as well as the mineral selenium).
 Foods high in antioxidants are: